prince-chrismc/Simple-Socket/README.md

 This is a very small library, it is very easy to build and configure and requires no third-party support.
 To build and install, use CMake to generate the files required for your platform and execute the appropriate build command or procedure.

-- Unix Systems: The commands are `make` and `make debug` which produce a release and debug version respectively.
+- Unix Systems: The command is `make` which produce a release and debug version depending on the `CMAKE_BUILD_TYPE` specified.
 - Windows Systems: The usual MSVC files can be build through the IDE or via command line interface.

 Installation can be achieved by adding the runtime ( simply the .dll generate with the cmake SIMPLE_SOCKET_SHARED as ON ) to either the execution